libnifalcon/libnifalcon/README.txt

 - libftdi is recommended for Linux, for stability and compatibility reasons. ftd2xx seems to work ok, but libftdi is a bit more stable.
 - 64-BIT USERS: There are no versions of ftd2xx drivers for 64-bit linux. libftdi has been tested and found to work fine with libnifalcon on 64-bit platforms.
+- Some installations of libftdi using debian apt-get seem to be a little unstable with libnifalcon (this has mainly been found on 64-bit machines).
+If you have installed libftdi from a prepackaged install and have stability issues accessing the falcon, it is recommended that you try compiling libftdi yourself.
 - Programs built with libnifalcon (including example programs that come with the library) requires either root access (i.e. running under sudo) or correct udev based USB permissions to run as non-root.
 - libnifalcon has been known to close the falcon incorrectly, at which point the USB cable must be unplugged and replugged for the falcon to start working again.
 If things tend to freeze up during initlization, this is probably the case.